-Shipper Responsibilities

-Because the Shipper is uniquely situated to know and report the weight of the container, the Shipper determines the VGM for the loaded container using one of the two methods provided under SOLAS regulations.
+Under SOLAS Regulation VI/2, as amended, the Shipper is generally required to provide VGM or to arrange for VGM to be provided on its behalf.
+In the first instance, because the Shipper is uniquely situated to know and report the weight of the container, the Shipper determines the VGM for the loaded container using one of the two methods provided under SOLAS regulations.

-- (1) Pursuant to the SOLAS regulations, the Shipper may calculate VGM by: - (i) weighing the packed container using calibrated and certified equipment; or - (ii) weighing all packages and cargo items, including the mass of pallets, dunnage and other securing material to be packed in the container and adding the tare mass of the container to the sum of the single masses, using a certified method approved by the competent authority of the State in which packing of the container was completed.
+(a) Pursuant to the SOLAS regulations, the Shipper may calculate VGM by one of the following methods:

+1. weighing the packed container using calibrated and certified equipment; or

+2. weighing all packages and cargo items, including the mass of pallets, dunnage and other securing material to be packed in the container and adding the tare mass of the container to the sum of the single masses, using a certified method approved by the competent authority of the State in which packing of the container was completed.

-In accordance with SOLAS guidelines, if using method (ii), Shippers may use the container tare weight marked on the container.
-OCEMA's position on tare weights is consistent with that of the IMO in that a Shipper may rely on the tare weight printed on the container when using method (ii) to determine VGM.
+In accordance with SOLAS guidelines, if using Method 2, Shippers may use the container tare weight marked on the container.
+OCEMA's position on tare weights is consistent with that of the IMO in that a Shipper may rely on the tare weight printed on the container when using Method 2 to determine VGM.